KevinDyer/bits/README.md

 # Running Modules

 In a normal production environment modules are installed to `<data>/base/modules/modules` after their packages are uploaded to `<data>/base/modules/modules-packages`.
 For development it is advised that you add a soft symlink from your module to the data directory.
+If an alternate module directory is desired then it should be passed to app.js on the command line as an absolute path with the -m flag.

 For example:
 ```bash